justinmeiners/justinmeiners.github.io/aoc-2020-19/README.md

 We can then run the matcher a bunch of times and see if it finds a set of choices that match.

 Let's work through the details.
-Here is our original OR form.
+We want to replace the code for "evaluate an or form `(OR R1 R2)`".
+The original descrpition was:

-- evaluate a or form: evaluate both options.
-If one succeeded, return that.
+- If one succeeded, return that.
 Otherwise fail.

 Let's change it to a randomized choice when we don't have a better option:

-- evaluate a or form: evaluate both options.
+- evaluate both options.
 If either one failed, return the other.
     Otherwise both succeeded, randomly pick which one to return.

 Now for each string run the pattern matcher a few hundred times.
 Each time it will (hopefully) try different choices for each OR.